RobPavey/wikitree-sourcer/docs/dev_notes/regeneralize_data_design.md

 ### FMP

+- Has a `generalizeDataGivenRecordType` function used after user selects record type
+- This is passed into `addBuildCitationMenuItems`

 ### FS

+- Has a `generalizeDataGivenRecordType` function used after user selects record type
+- This is passed into `addBuildCitationMenuItems`

 ## MyHeritage

+- User can select a record type and it then regeneralizes by calling `generalizeDataGivenRecordType`
 - I no longer have a subscription
 - https://www.myheritage.com/research/record-30261-278584/james-johnson-in-jamaica-church-of-england-parish-register-transcripts
   - Can't access to see if it is classified

 ### nli

+- Has a `regeneralizeData` function which is passed as the `regeneralizeFunction` into `setupSimplePopupMenu`

 ### noda

+- Has a `regeneralizeData` function which is passed as the `regeneralizeFunction` into `setupSimplePopupMenu`
+- **BUT it does nothing (must have been a copy/paste)**

 ### openarch

+- Has a `regeneralizeData` function which is passed as the `regeneralizeFunction` into `setupSimplePopupMenu`
+- **BUT it does nothing (must have been a copy/paste)**

 ### psuk

+- Has a `regeneralizeData` function which is passed as the `regeneralizeFunction` into `setupSimplePopupMenu`

 ### wiewaswie

+- Has a `regeneralizeData` function which is passed as the `regeneralizeFunction` into `setupSimplePopupMenu`
+- **BUT it does nothing (must have been a copy/paste)**